- Homosexuality

 However, even though de jure homosexuality is not prohibited, de facto there were some cases of punishment for LGBT people

-Same-sex marriage in North Korea is not legal.
+Same-sex marriage in North Korea is unrecognized.

 Since Sep 14, 1948